-The InfiniTEM® loop configuration was jointly developed by Abitibi Geophysics Inc. and SOQUEM INC. It is patent-protected (US 7,116,107 B2).
+The InfiniTEM[®] loop configuration was jointly developed by Abitibi Geophysics Inc. and SOQUEM INC. InfiniTEM[®] is patent-protected (US 7,116,107 B2).
 The author wish to specify that MM.
-M. Boivin, P.Paré and P. Bérubé were fully involved in the configuration development.
+M. Boivin, P. Paré and P. Bérubé were fully involved in the InfiniTEM[®] development.
 The author would like to thank the National Research Council of Canada (Industrial Research Assistance Program) and Canada Economic Development for their financial assistance, and especially Jean-Yves Savard and the late Gratien Gélinas for their valuable support.
-The author is grateful to Virginia Mines Inc. for allowing the presentation of the Coulon Property survey results and would also like to thank the reviewers for their great assistance.
+The author is grateful to Virginia Mines Inc. for allowing me to present the Coulon Property survey results and would also like to thank the reviewers for their precious assistance.